makinacorpus/vms/README.rst

 ------------

 Now that vagrant as created a virtualbox image for you, you should always manipulate this virtualbox VM with ``vagrant`` command.

+Please note that when the vm is running, we will try to mount the VM root as root user with sshfs in the ``./VM`` folder.

 To launch a Vagrant command always ``cd`` to the VM base directory::